William John Rogers Field

 Wartime Service

-William enlisted in London and posted to the Princes Charlotte of Wale's (Royal Berkshire) Regiment with the Service No. 10801.
+William enlisted in London and posted to the Princes Charlotte of Wales's (Royal Berkshire) Regiment with the Service No. 10801.
+No Service Record was found for William.

-The 5th Battalion, Royal Berkshire Regiment was a Kitchener Battalion (K1) raised at Reading in August 1914, then moved to Shorncliffe, in January 1915, they moved to Folkestone and then to Aldershot.
-He overseas service commenced on 31st May 1915 and landing at Boulogne.
-They were part of 35th Brigade in 12th (Eastern) Division and engaged in various action on the Western Front.
+He was posted into The 5th (Service) Battalion, Princess Charlotte of Wales’s (Royal Berkshire Regiment), which was a Kitchener Battalion (K1) raised at Reading in Aug 1914, then moved to Shorncliffe, in Jan 1915, they moved to Folkestone and then to Aldershot.

 Additional Information

 There are Death announcements for William in the West Herts and Watford Observer dated 1 April 1916 and 15 April 1916.
 The value of his effects were £2-9s-8d, Pay Owing and £7-10s-0d, War Gratuity which went to his mother Mary.
-His stepbrother John Birch was Killed in Action on 21st March 1918, aged 19 and is Commemorated on the Pozieres Memorial to the missing.
+His stepbrother John Birch, 42443 1st/Lincolns, was Killed in Action on 21st Mar 1918, aged 19 and is Commemorated on the Pozieres Memorial to the missing.
+Unfortunately, William’s Service Record appears to be one that did not survive the World War Two bombing.
 Unfortunately, William’s Service Record appears to be one that did not survive the World War Two bombing.

 Acknowledgments